angylearns/femcoders_fullstack/README.md

 ![Coders](img/coders.png)

-In this repository I'll be uploading all the practices of what I'm learning in the Full-Stack Web Development bootcamp (nov/2023 - may/2024), which is going to be the definitive step to become a professional Full-stack Developer and to start building a consistent and exciting professional career.
+In this repository, you'll find all the practices from the Full-Stack Web Development bootcamp (Nov 2023 - May 2024), which marked a significant step toward becoming a professional Full-Stack Developer and starting a consistent and exciting career.

-## Projects 📚
+## Projects 📚 (different repositories)

 1. [First project](https://github.com/angylearns/femtech_g3) [10/jan/2024] → Landing page.